zhihuammu/ODE-book/_sources/chaps/06/chap06_1_experiment.md

 You should
 1. Find the accuracy of the method;
+2. Assess the zero-stability of the method;
+3. Examine the convergence of the method;
-2. Implement the method in Matlab/Python, and compare the numerical solution with the exact solution
+3. Implement the method in Matlab/Python, and compare the numerical solution with the exact solution

     $$y=e^{-\lambda t}+t, \quad \lambda=10.$$
 :::